xelatihy/yocto-gl/docs/readme.md

 ## Compilation

-This library requires a C++17 compiler and is know to compiled on OsX (Xcode >= 10), Windows (MSVC 2017) and Linux (gcc >= 7, clang >= 4).
+This library requires a C++17 compiler and is know to compiled on OsX (Xcode >= 10), Windows (MSVC 2019) and Linux (gcc >= 7, clang >= 4).

 You can build the example applications using CMake with
     `mkdir build; cd build; cmake ..; cmake --build`

 Yocto/GL depends on `stb_image.h`, `stb_image_write.h`, `stb_image_resize.h` and
-`tinyexr.h` for image loading, saving and resizing,  `happly.hpp` and `cgltf.h` for PLY and glTF support, and `filesystem.hpp` to support C++17 filesystem API when missing.
+`tinyexr.h` for image loading, saving and resizing,  `cgltf.h` for glTF support, and `filesystem.hpp` to support C++17 filesystem API when missing.
 All dependencies are included in the distribution.

-OpenGL utilities include the OpenGL libraries, use GLEW on Windows/Linux, GLFW for windows handling and Dear ImGui for UI support.
-Since OpenGL is quite onerous and hard to link, its support can be disabled by defining YGL_OPENGL to 1 before including this file.
-If you use any of the OpenGL calls, make sure to properly link to the OpenGL libraries on your system.
-OpenGL extensions use `glad.{h, cpp}` For ImGUI, build with the libraries `imgui.cpp`, `imgui_draw.cpp`, `imgui_impl_glfw_gl3.cpp`.
-For raytracing, we optionally link to Intel's Embree if `YGL_EMBREE` is defined at build time.
+We optionally support building OpenGL demos, which are handled by including glad, GLFW, ImGui as dependecies in apps.
+OpenGL support might eventually become part of the Yocto/GL libraries.
+OpenGL support is enabled by defining the cmake option `YOCTO_OPENGL`.

+Finally, we optionally support the use of Intel's Embree for ray casting.
+At this point, we rely pon prebuilt binaries distributed by Intel.
+See the main CMake file for how to link to it.
+Embree support is enabled by defining the cmake option `YOCTO_EMBREE`.